gyzod/ocpp2mqtt/README.md

     ```bash
     docker run
     ```
+    or

+    ```bash
+    python central_system.py
+    ```

-3. The application will start listening for OCPP and MQTT requests and convert them to MQTT or OCPP messages.
+4. The application will start listening for OCPP and MQTT requests and convert them to MQTT or OCPP messages.

 ## Configuration